nv-intl/nv-intl.github.io/wiki/measurements.md

 title: Measurements
 ---

-Every night vision tube comes with a set of measurements that can be used to determine the quality and how suitable it is for different uses.
+Every night vision tube comes with a set of measurements.
+These can be used to determine the quality and how suitable it is for different uses.

 ## Signal-To-Noise ratio (SNR or S/N)
 Unit: unitless